ngdeconf/ng-de.org/call-for-papers/index.md

 ### If your talk gets selected

 - We will cover your travel and accommodation (two nights) costs for the conference.
-- The conference ticket is included for both days.
+- The conference ticket is included for the conference days.
 - We will add your talk, bio and Twitter handle on the website and promote you via our social media accounts before, during and after the conference.
 - Your talk will be recorded and published on our YouTube channel after the conference.
-- There will be a guided walking tour through Berlin on Sunday 23th August, please book your travel according to it if you like to join :)
+- There will be a guided walking tour through Berlin on Sunday 25th September, please book your travel according to it if you like to join :)

 ### The Jury

 Will be announced shortly

 We're looking forward to your submissions!